 - The /etc/shadow file

-The/etc/passwd file contains all the Linux system users, each user home directory, group, and some other information about each user account.
-In this file, you can see so many users, but in fact, some of these users can log in because the other users are locked until you unlock them.
+The/etc/passwd file contains all the Linux system users, each user’s home directory, group, and other information about each user account.
+In this file, you can see so many users, but some of these users can log in because the other users are locked until you unlock them.
 To preview the content of the /etc/passwd file, you can easily use the following command:

 cat /etc/passwd

-As you can notice, the /etc/passwd file contains so many users that you are not using, and the most probably you do not know they even exist.
+As you can notice, the /etc/passwd file contains so many users that you are not using, and you probably do not know they even exist.
 You can scroll down till you reach a row for your user account.

 Previously, the encrypted passwords for each user account were stored in the /etc/passwd file.
 Nowadays, they are removed from the /etc/passwd file and added to the /etc/shadow file.
 To preview the content of the /etc/shadow file, you should use the “sudo” command as follows: